Pheidole pallidula, thickheadedant, queen and 10+ workers

 |Temperature:||Roomtemperature, 20-30 degrees Celsius|

-our experience: also in winter at room temperature the ant colonies will develop good.
+Our experience: even if you keep this species in winter on room temperature the ant colony will develop well.

 |Nutrition:||Sugar water, honeydew and small insects:

 Also a mixture of small seeds provides a continuum of fresh food.